SemenovMD/uart-sv/README.md

-# AXI UART Transceiver Module
+# AXI Stream UART Transceiver Module

 ## Description
 This module combines UART transmitter and receiver functionalities for AXI Stream data.
 It interfaces with AXI Stream protocols to provide UART communication.